-Machir, a Federalist, was the representative for Virginia's 3rd congressional district from 1797 to 1799.
+Machir was the representative for Virginia’s 3rd congressional district and was a Federalist.
+He served from 1797 to 1799.

 From Jun 1797 to Mar 1799, Machir missed 34 of 155 roll call votes, which is 21.9%.
 This is worse than the median of 14.0% among the lifetime records of representatives serving in Mar 1799.
 The chart below reports missed votes over time.